Ridera-Rwa/Ridera-core/README.md

 - Reward parameters used

 This data provides full transparency for auditors and ecosystem partners.

-## 9.8 Future Enhancements

-Planned upgrades to the Yield Vault include:

-- Dynamic emission curves based on ecosystem activity
-- SRU-based multipliers for high-performing workers
-- Integration with advanced staking derivatives
-- Multi-chain emission routing
-- Automated reward forecasting for governance

-As Ridera scales, the Yield Vault will become a core component of work-based DeFi infrastructure.

 ## 9.9 Role in the Ridera Ecosystem